gnieark/trash-email-alias/README.md

 # Configure

 You need an e-mail server with dovecot and sieve.
 The mail box  structure is the classical one.
-Add a colomn named "temporary" type Boolean, default 0 to the table alias.
+Add a column named "temporary" type Boolean, default 0 to the table alias.
 So alias table structure is:

     +-----------+--------------+------+-----+---------------------+-------+
     | Field     | Type         | Null | Key | Default             | Extra |